hadyematar23/character_chords_back_end/README.md

   add_foreign_key "characters", "themes"
   add_foreign_key "questions", "themes"
 ```

+## Photo Rights and Storage

+The photos were first plucked from the internet (with best efforts being made to adhere to fair use) and are stored digitally in an S3 bucket run by Amazon Web Services cloud services.

 ## Goals
 ### Learning Goals
 - Create a web application that solves a real world problem and utilizes Service-Oriented Architecture (SOA).